6. Using the Zope Management Interface¶

 Unlike web server applications like Apache or Microsoft IIS, Zope does not “serve up” HTML files that it finds on your server’s hard drive.
 Similarly, the objects that Zope creates are not stored in “.html” files on your server.
 There is no file hierarchy on your server’s computer that contains all of your Zope objects.

 Instead, the objects that Zope creates are stored in a database called the “Zope Object DataBase”, or the ZODB.
 In default configurations, the ZODB creates a file named “Data.fs” in which Zope stores its objects.
 The ZMI is the primary way by which you interact with Zope objects stored in this database.
-Note that there are other methods of interacting with objects stored in the ZODB, including FTP and WebDAV, which are detailed in the chapter in this book entitled Managing Zope Using External Tools, but the ZMI is the primary management tool.
+Note that there are other methods of interacting with objects stored in the ZODB, including WebDAV, which are detailed in the chapter in this book entitled Managing Zope Using External Tools, but the ZMI is the primary management tool.

 6.3.
 ZMI Frames¶